What’s better than a dive?

 Being from the Midwest, I couldn’t leave this gem out.
 Mitchell St. Pub is the perfect atmosphere to kick back with your buddies after a long day skiing Nubs Nob.
 Treat yourself to a pile of peanuts (toss the shells on the floor), throw back a few cold ones or take a peek at the menu.

-A local’s favorite, the Mitchell St. Pub is the ONLY pub in Petoskey and is packed from floor to ceiling with the coolest collection of antiques.
+A local’s favorite, the Mitchell St. Pub is our preferred pub in Petoskey and is packed from floor to ceiling with the coolest collection of antiques.
 With a huge selection of beers and an extensive wine list featuring local Michigan wineries, there is something for everyone to satisfy their palate.